 Aside from SNAAP, we can see that conservatories are transforming, and, as a result, students have more opportunities than ever to pick up the entrepreneurial skills they need to forge 21st-century careers.

-Two examples of conservatory transformations are the Carolina Institute for Leadership and Engagement in Music at the University of South Carolina and the Institute for Music Leadership at the Eastman School of Music.
+Two examples of conservatory transformations are the School of Music at the University of South Carolina and the Institute for Music Leadership at the Eastman School of Music.

 Through these sorts of developments, conservatories are advancing away from primarily training students for unlikely careers in major orchestras or as touring virtuosi and toward arming graduates with the know-how they need to be independent professionals.

 Such empowered graduates can more readily assemble portfolio careers that incorporate performing, teaching, contracting, publishing, recording, and more.